klyqa/home-assistant-integration/HA_VM_INSTALL_README.md

 Follow the steps and afterwards open "Studio Code Server" from the left bar and there the configuration.yaml file.

-Uncomment and set your Klyqa Login data there and settings, save the file and restart Home Assistant.
+Uncomment and set your Klyqa Login data there and settings, save the file and restart Home Assistant (settings -> system -> restart).

 After loading your lights from your Klyqa Account should show up in the Overview and the entities section in settings.